danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 ## Minimal Process

 An effective team keeps the spirit of [agile](https://agilemanifesto.org/principles.html) alive, while not burying themselves under needless ceremonies and process.
 In my experience, this means keeping a focus on getting things done using a flow approach rather than a rigid methodology like Scrum.
+A small(ish) team of intrinsically motivated people with solid written communication skills and autonomy over the entire stack can get a lot done with a minimum of process and meetings.

 There does need to be some process to avoid chaos, i.e. every day should not feel like a hack-a-thon, but it should not be a burden and should not be disrupting developer flow with regular meetings.
 This process could include: